eliotsykes/dan-todo/GUIDE.md

     // create() is called when form is submitted
     create: function() {
       // Get user model object from component.
 It will be auto-populated with
-      // input values from the from:
+      // input values from the form:
       var user = this.get('user');

       // Register/save the user via an AJAX request to the server API: